 In small business settings once you get past the obvious knowledge and competency screens, success decisions are most often a matter of personal choice.
 The owner(s) gets to decide how much risk (financial, employee, market, competition, legal, etc.) he/she wants to take, how quickly they want to receive the return on their investment and how much effort they are willing to expend to make this happen.
 Success isn’t one common destination where only the few and the lucky end up, but more like the Thousand Islands where the landing options are innumerable and open to navigation.

 Of course, there are common metrics of performance that work across industries and businesses.
 All of us should use industry benchmarks where available and be open to accepted “rules of thumb” where applicable to help guide our way and give us a gauge of our relative performance.
-However, this information really only increases our awareness of what’s possible instead of serving as a hard and fast rule driving leadership behavior.
-I would argue that this individualized reality is actually a good thing.
+However, this information only increases our awareness of what’s possible, instead of serving as a fixed rule driving leadership behavior.
+I would argue that this individualized reality is a good thing.
 Every person who decides to take the plunge of entrepreneurship has earned the right to create his/her own reality.
 They just need to understand that decisions, like actions, have consequences.

 - Ten things top entrepreneurs do differently (theglobeandmail.com)

 - Managing Your Small Business With Mastery (businessinsider.com)

 - Is Entrepreneurship Right for You?
 9 Professional Assessment Tools (grasshopper.com)